huggingface/peft/docs/source/developer_guides/quantization.md

 * independently quantizing each row of a weight matrix with the [GPTQ](https://github.com/PanQiWei/AutoGPTQ) algorithm
 * quantizing to 8-bit and 4-bit precision with the [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) library

-However, after a model is quantized it isn't typically further trained for downstream tasks because training can be unstable due to the loss of accuracy of the weights and activations.
-But since PEFT methods only add *extra* trainable parameters, this allows you to train the quantized model with a PEFT adapter on top!
+However, after a model is quantized it isn't typically further trained for downstream tasks because training can be unstable due to the lower precision of the weights and activations.
+But since PEFT methods only add *extra* trainable parameters, this allows you to train a quantized model with a PEFT adapter on top!
 Combining quantization with PEFT can be a good strategy for training even the largest models on a single GPU.
 For example, [QLoRA](https://hf.co/papers/2305.14314) is a method that quantizes a model to 4-bits and then trains it with LoRA.
-QLoRA can finetune a 65B parameter model on a single 48GB GPU!
+This method allows you to finetune a 65B parameter model on a single 48GB GPU!

-This guide will show you how to quantize a model to 4-bits and train it with LoRA.
+In this guide, you'll see how to quantize a model to 4-bits and train it with LoRA.

 ## Quantize a model

-[bitsandbytes](https://github.com/TimDettmers/bitsandbytes) is a quantization library with an integration in Transformers for quantizing models to 8 and 4-bits.
-With this integration, you can quantize a model to 4-bits and enabling other techniques by configuring the [`~transformers.BitsAndBytesConfig`] class to:
+[bitsandbytes](https://github.com/TimDettmers/bitsandbytes) is a quantization library with a Transformers integration.
+With this integration, you can quantize a model to 8 or 4-bits and enable many other options by configuring the [`~transformers.BitsAndBytesConfig`] class.
+For example, you can:

 * set `load_in_4bit=True` to quantize the model to 4-bits when you load it
 * set `bnb_4bit_quant_type="nf4"` to use a special 4-bit data type for weights initialized from a normal distribution
 * set `bnb_4bit_use_double_quant=True` to use a nested quantization scheme to quantize the already quantized weights
-* set `bnb_4bit_compute_dtype=torch.bfloat16` to use bfloat16 for the faster computation
+* set `bnb_4bit_compute_dtype=torch.bfloat16` to use bfloat16 for faster computation

 ```py
 import torch